tewarid/tewarid.github.io/_posts/2011/2011-01-10-favorite-discourses-from-i-am-that.md

 ---
 # Favorite discourses from I Am That

 Here are some of my favorite discourses from the book [I Am That](http://www.amazon.com/Am-That-Talks-Sri-Nisargadatta/dp/0893860220) by Nisargadatta Maharaj.
-A PDF file can be found [here](http://www.anandavala.info/miscl/I_Am_That.pdf).

 * How do I get at it? (the realization of who am I)